aborondia/Unnamed-RPG-Game/README.md

 # Unnamed RPG Game - [Andrew Borondia](https://cranky-beaver-6bfa9c.netlify.app/projects)

-This is a project I made as part of the Software Developer program at the Manitoba Institute of trades and Technology.
+This is a project I made as part of the Software Developer program at the Manitoba Institute of Trades and Technology.

 It is an RPG game built using C#, for the C# console.
 The requirements for the project were very basic, but I have added many extra features.